Hidden camera found in shrubbery outside home. Officials say it's part of a nationwide trend.

 Click here for updates on this story

-SCARSDALE, New York (WCBS) — Police have issued a warning about camouflaged cameras hidden in the shrubbery outside upscale suburban homes after one was found in Scarsdale earlier this week.
+SCARSDALE, New York (WCBS/WLNY) — Police have issued a warning about camouflaged cameras hidden in the shrubbery outside upscale suburban homes after one was found in Scarsdale earlier this week.

 It’s just the latest incident in a nationwide trend.
 Police in California have been warning about camouflaged cameras for several weeks.